raphaelameaume/fragment/docs/api/sketch.md

 };
 ```

-You can also force a type on a prop by assigning a `type` to your object like so:
+You can force a type on a prop by assigning a `type` to your object like so:

 ```js
 export let props = {